Bryukh/checkio-articles/golden-pyramid.md

 Hi!

-Let's look at a classical CS problem that was realised as the Checkio mission.
+Today, let's look at a classical CS problem that was realised as the Checkio mission.
-I mean ["Golden Pyramid"][golden-pyramid] mission.
+I of course mean the ["Golden Pyramid"][golden-pyramid] mission.

 Consider a triangle of numbers.
 There is one number in the top of the triangle.
 On the next level - two numbers, then three and so on.